Bake It With Love

 • And as a thickener for certain dishes.

-What you choose as a substitute for cornmeal in your recipes will depend upon two things: the desired flavor and texture.
+What you choose as a cornmeal substitute in your recipes will depend upon two things: the desired flavor and texture.

 Corn-Based Substitutes